agents-flex/agents-flex/readme.md

     public static String getWeatherInfo(
         @FunctionParam(name = "city", description = "the city name") String name ) {
-        return "Today it will be dull and overcast in " + name;
+        //we should invoke the third part api for weather info here return "Today it will be dull and overcast in " + name;
     }
 }